SpartzOSS/selenium-elements-cli-app/README.md

 Troubleshooting:
 - Make sure to have Selenium Java/Appium set in PATH
 - Close console in browser before trying to access/use an element, will error out if console is open in the browser the driver is trying to use

+Appium Server:
+- You will need to start your own Appium server on the default port 4723
+- Preferably you should use the GUI app provided at http://appium.io/
+- This will allow you to use the inspector which allows you to view elements and paths

 Usage:
 - Run 'ruby main.rb'